 2. Start taking drum lessons

-Research a little and find out a list of the best teachers in your locality.
-There are usually two or three well acclaimed teachers in each town or city.
+Research a little and find out a list of the best teachers in your locality before that you should also know about how much do drum lessons cost.
+There are usually two or three well-acclaimed teachers in each town or city.
 See who seems suitable for you and enroll with them.
-A real life teacher can be so much more helpful than any YouTube video is ever gonna be.
+A real-life teacher can be so much more helpful than any YouTube video is ever gonna be.
 They will be able to spot flaws and guide you towards what you need to be practicing and improving.

 3. Start teaching